Thinking of taking up model aircraft flying as a hobby?

 Visit any flying club and you will see a variety of radio controllers, usually just referred to as radios, in use from different manufacturers.
 In common with most clubs, we train beginners via a ‘buddy lead’.
 This involves your instructor connecting their radio control transmitter to your transmitter via a ‘buddy lead’, so that control can be instantly switched between the two.
 This provides a ‘safety net’ for the model when you get into difficulty (as you will) as the trainer can take back control of the model.
 This can save a lot of money in crashed models!
 At Reading club, we mostly operate Futaba and Spektrum radio gear, so buying a radio from one of these manufacturers will ensure compatibility with the ‘buddy lead’.
 We also regard these manufacturers as good quality equipment.

 Once you have completed the model and think it’s ready to fly, it’s wise to allow another experienced modeller to check it over to make sure you haven’t missed something.
-They will check that the control surfaces move the right way and a sensible amount, the receiver and battery pack are adequately protected and secured, the fuel tank is securely fastened and correctly aligned, servos and control linkage are secure and suitable, centre of gravity is correct, and generally that everything is safe etc. – the simplest mistakes are often the easiest to make.
+They will check that the control surfaces move the right way and a sensible amount, the receiver and battery pack are adequately protected and secured, the fuel tank or battery is securely fastened and correctly aligned, servos and control linkage are secure and suitable, centre of gravity is correct, and generally that everything is safe etc. – the simplest mistakes are often the easiest to make.

 Both i.c. powered and electric models need to be treated with respect to avoid injury, both to yourself and to the general public.
 As part of the BMFA achievement scheme that Reading club operate, we teach safe practices for starting and handling models.